Meeting with Pope Francis

-The meeting of Alexander Lukashenko and Pope Francis lasted for about 40 minutes and was mostly held in the one-on-one format.
+The meeting of Aleksandr Lukashenko and Pope Francis lasted for about 40 minutes and was mostly held in the one-on-one format.
 It was very warm and friendly meeting.
 In the presence of the delegations the sides exchanged presents.
 The President gave a replica of the Cross of Saint Euphrosyne of Polotsk and a holographic icon to the Pontiff.
 According to the President, this icon unites the past and the present.

 Pope Francis, in turn, presented three documents about the Gospels, nature and family protection which he had wrote to the Belarusian head of state.
-Alexander Lukashenko premised to read these papers and to transfer them to the Presidential Library.
+Aleksandr Lukashenko premised to read these papers and to transfer them to the Presidential Library.
 The Pontiff also presented a picture of an olive tree which is a symbol of peace.
 In this context, Pope Francis praised Belarus’ peace-keeping mission.
 “Minsk can be a place of peace,” he said.

-At the end of the meeting Alexander Lukashenko invited Pope Francis to visit the exhibition of Belarusian icons which opened in the museum of the Vatican on 18 May.
+At the end of the meeting Aleksandr Lukashenko invited Pope Francis to visit the exhibition of Belarusian icons which opened in the museum of the Vatican on 18 May.
 He also invited the Pontiff to visit Belarus.

-Alexander Lukashenko presented a modern Belarusian icon to the museum and a set of stamps with religious ornaments to Cardinal Pietro Parolin.
+Aleksandr Lukashenko presented a modern Belarusian icon to the museum and a set of stamps with religious ornaments to Cardinal Pietro Parolin.

 At the end of the visit the President of Belarus answered reporters’ questions.
 The President spoke in positive terms about the meeting with the Pontiff.
 “It was also a personal meeting.
 It went very well.
 As good as it gets.
 We are ideologically the same.
 We share similar principles and views on the world order, development.
 The principles I stick to as the President are the same with the principles of Pope Francis.
 We had a very cordial and warm conversation,” the President of Belarus said.